- ODX Platform

 Conventional Lab Range: 80 - 100 fL

 The mean corpuscular volume reflects the average size or volume of a red blood cell.
 A decreased MCV indicates small or microcytic RBCs which occur with iron-deficiency anemia, sideroblastic anemia, or thalassemia.
 An increased MCV indicates the RBC is larger than normal and is considered macrocytic, a condition associated with megaloblastic anemia due to folate or B12 deficiency.
-Macrocytic non-megaloblastic anemia can be seen with hepatic insufficiency, chronic alcohol abuse, or Diamond-Blackfan anemia (Maner 2021), myelodysplastic syndrome, hypothyroidism, inherited orders of DNA metabolism, and certain drugs (Nagao 2017).
+Macrocytic non-megaloblastic anemia can be seen with hepatic insufficiency, chronic alcohol abuse, congenital Diamond-Blackfan anemia (Maner 2021), myelodysplastic syndrome, hypothyroidism, inherited orders of DNA metabolism, and certain drugs (Nagao 2017).

 An increased mean corpuscular volume is associated with a number of dysfunctions, likely associated with nutrient insufficiencies.
 Cognitive decline was significantly greater in those with a higher MCV of at least 97 fL compared to those with a lower MCV of 91 fL or below (Gamaldo 2013).

 Individuals with peripheral artery disease were found to have significantly higher MCV compared to controls i.e., 94 fL versus 90.9 fL.
-Higher MCV is also associated with elevated homocysteine and gamma-glutamyl transferase, and compromised folate and B12 status, potential factors in peripheral artery disease (Mueller 2001).
+Higher MCV is also associated with elevated homocysteine, elevated gamma-glutamyl transferase, and compromised folate and B12 status, potential factors in peripheral artery disease (Mueller 2001).

 In a large prospective study of individuals undergoing coronary angiography, incident all-cause mortality was low when MCV was below 89.8 fL and lowest at 86.7 fL or below (Anderson 2007).